|James Tregaskis (1910)|

 James Tregaskis (1850-1926) became the fourth ABA president in 1910 – but was the first president not born in London and the first not to have been born into the trade.
 In fact, he did not become a bookseller until he was almost forty.
 From there, he rose to become one of the leading booksellers in the world and to reach the very pinnacle of the trade.

 His story is a slightly curious one.
-He was born in 1850 at St. Day, a village not far from Redruth in Cornwall – the son of James Tregaskis and his wife, Fanny Blenkinsop, who had married in 1847.
-His father was a local printer and stationer in a modest way of business, and it was as a printer that Tregaskis trained, serving an apprenticeship in London and joining Blenkinsop & Co., a firm in Well Court, off Bow Lane in the City of London, with which he had a family connection – as a master printer and partner.
+He was born on 23rd April 1850 at St. Day, a village not far from Redruth in Cornwall – the son of James Tregaskis and his wife, Fanny Blenkinsop, who had married in 1847.
+His father was a local printer and stationer in a modest way of business, and it was as a printer that Tregaskis trained, serving an apprenticeship in London and joining his uncle's business Blenkinsop & Co., in Well Court, off Bow Lane in the City of London, becoming a master printer and then a partner in 1879.
 He remained a partner until the end of March 1889.
 A court case the following January revealed that he had been the victim of an accident – a falling plank had badly injured his foot, causing the amputation of one toe and the partial loss of another.
 He sued the builders, revealing that it was his injury and consequent loss of health which had necessitated giving up the partnership.
 According to the London Daily News of 24th January 1890, he was awarded £450 in damages.

 The couple had a great flair for publicity, promoting the business through frequent and attractive catalogues and a series of innovative exhibitions, such as the 1894 exhibition of seventy-three copies of the Kelmscott Press (William Morris was a customer) Tale of King Florus and the Fair Jehane in unique bindings from twenty-seven different countries.
 The complete collection is now in the Rylands and it was the publicity generated by this exhibition which led to a royal summons to Windsor to show the books to Queen Victoria.